ERNI-Academy/assets-events-abstraction/README.md

 # About Events Abstraction
- Define a contract and many implementations (Azure EventGrid, Azure ServiceBus, Azure Storage Queues, Azure Redis) for publish events
+ Define a contract and many implementations (Azure EventGrid, Azure ServiceBus, Azure Storage Queues, Azure Redis) for publish and subscribe

 ERNI Academy StarterKit, PoC, or Gidelines.
 This is an about description of your repository.